Designing, managing, analysing, and interpreting data in health research studies

 Dr Mari Takashima is a nurse researcher, certified health informatician (CHIA), and early career epidemiologist /applied biostatistician.
 Inspired by Florence Nightingale's use of statistics to improve health outcomes, she's passionate about enhancing patient care through robust methodology and data analytics skills.
 Mari's research interests include paediatric respiratory infections, vascular access, nursing education, research methodologies, clinical trials, meta-analysis, and causal inference methods.

-Hasitha Kuruwita is an early career researcher in the field of computational modelling.
-Her primary research focus is around the implementation of artificial intelligence methods in healthcare, with a specific interest in big data analytics.
-Currently, she is pursuing her industrial Ph.D. under the supervision of Dr Ping Zhang, focusing on utilizing machine learning to develop predictive models for intensive care outcomes in patients with traumatic brain injury.
+Dr Hasitha Kuruwita is an early career researcher in computational modelling, with a focus on applying artificial intelligence methods in healthcare.
+Her research centres on big data analytics and the development of machine learning models to support clinical decision-making.
+She completed an industrial Ph.D. under the supervision of Dr Ping Zhang, where she developed predictive models for intensive care outcomes in patients with traumatic brain injury.

 Dr Ajeevan Gautam